dagl200/unleash/website/docs/reference/integrations/teams.md

 > This feature was introduced in _Unleash v4.0.0_.

-The MicrosoftTeams integration allows Unleash to post Updates when a feature flag is updated.
+The Microsoft Teams integration allows Unleash to post updates when a feature flag is updated.
 To set up this integration, you need to set up a webhook connector for your channel.
 You can follow [Creating an Incoming Webhook for a channel](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook) on how to do that.

-The Microsoft Teams integration will perform a single retry if the HTTP POST against the Microsoft Teams Webhook URL fails (either a 50x or network error).
-Duplicate events may happen, and you should never assume events always comes in order.
+The Microsoft Teams integration performs a single retry if the HTTP POST against the Microsoft Teams Webhook URL fails due to a 50x or a network issue.
+As a result, duplicate events may occur, and you should not assume that events always arrive in order.

-## Configuration {#configuration}
+## Configuration

-#### Events {#events}
+#### Events

 You can choose to trigger updates for the following events:

 - feature-created
-- feature-updated (*)
+- feature-updated (deprecated after Unleash v4.3)
 - feature-metadata-updated
 - feature-project-change
 - feature-archived